cvonk/CALalarm/README.md

 ### Bill of Materials

 Two approaches can be used when deciding the look of you clock.
-One of which is to have the ring fully visible, with the other being to use the leds as a artsy-backlight.
+One of which is to have the ring fully visible, with the other being to use the leds as an artsy-backlight.

 ![Internals of Backward facing glass clock with LED circle](media/forward_facing_int_250px.jpg)
 ![Internals of Forward facing glass clock with LED circle](media/backward_facing_int_250px.jpg)